MarkArranz/teachy/README.md

-# Repo for Teaching Git
+# Repository for Teaching Git

+Hello, World!
+I am using this repo to teach git.

+My name is Mark Arranz.